KWIK

-KWIK (1240 AM) is a radio station broadcasting a news–talk format serving the Pocatello, Idaho, United States, area.
+KWIK (1240 AM) is a radio station broadcasting a news/talk format serving the Pocatello, Idaho, United States, area.
 The station is currently owned by Rich Broadcasting and licensed to Rich Broadcasting Idaho LS, LLC.
-The station features programming from Fox News Radio and Premiere Radio Networks.
+The station features programming from Fox News Radio, Compass Media Networks, and Premiere Networks.

 Ownership

 In October 2007, a deal was reached for KWIK to be acquired by GAP Broadcasting II LLC (Samuel Weller, president) from Clear Channel Communications as part of a 57 station deal with a total reported sale price of $74.78 million.
 What eventually became GapWest Broadcasting was folded into Townsquare Media on August 13, 2010; Townsquare, in turn, sold its Idaho Falls–Pocatello stations to Rich Broadcasting in 2011.